mah0x211/lua-llsocket/README.md

 ### cmh = mh:control( [cmh] )

-get the cmsghdr, or change it to specified cmsghdr. if argument is nil, remove the associated cmsghdr.
+get the cmsghdr, or change it to specified cmsghdr. if argument is nil, the associated cmsghdr will be removed.

 - **Parameters**
     - `cmh:llsocket.cmsghdr`: instance of [cmsghdr](#llsocketcmsghdr-instance-methods).